 4. It is a Kamal movie so the “quality” should be good

 We were at IOI Mall and managed to get early tickets.
 After loitering for some 30 minutes, we went in to see the movie.
-There was only about 20 odd people in the cinema but I am sure it would have been a full house on the opening day.
-Let’s have a look at the synopsis.
-The official website surprisingly is missing the crucial page on the synopsis, so I will do a “cut and paste” from another site.
+There were only about 20 odd people in the cinema but I am sure it would have been a full house on opening day.

 Even the Indians noticed this change (from thenisai.com):-